-Facilitators Facilitators come together and work on each tool and technique in advance and get help from certified experts if necessary.
-Facilitators are assigned clearly defined roles and responsibilities. mage: Masterful One of the facilitators takes the leadership role.
-Leadership role should be assigned carefully based on • knowledge, • skills and personal characteristics.
+Facilitators come together and work on each tool and technique in advance and get help from certified experts if necessary.

+Facilitators are assigned clearly defined roles and responsibilities.
+One of the facilitators takes the leadership role.

+Leadership role should be assigned carefully based on

+- knowledge,

+- skills and

+- personal characteristics.

+Participants

-Participants Participants (actual users and/or librarians) are carefully selected and invited.
+Participants (actual users and/or librarians) are carefully selected and invited.

 Selection criteria should be decided in advance and agreed by facilitators.

-Image: BSK Participants should represent diferent user groups and different librarian profiles.
+Participants should represent diferent user groups and different librarian profiles.

 Number of participants between no less than 12 no more than 24 provides better results.

 Expectations from participants are clearly defined and shared.

+Venue

-<image/> The room is prepared in advance including tables, materials, projector, computer, Internet connection.
-Tables are arranged for group work.
-Materials and templates are photocopied.
-All technical devices are checked to make sure that everything works properly.
-All presentations and videos are checked to ensure a smooth process. ---------- ---
+- The room is prepared in advance including tables, materials, projector, computer, Internet connection. - Tables are arranged for group work. - Materials and templates are photocopied. - All technical devices are checked to make sure that everything works properly. - All presentations and videos are checked to ensure a smooth process.

-Image: XLBrs Measures are taken to use time effectively, including: Image: XLBrs A careful in-advance planning, Image: XLBrs Indicating time frame for each activity and following up, Image: XLBrs All activities are documented by observation notes, videos and photos.
-Implementation Measures are taken to start and finish on time. effectively, including: A careful in-advance planning, Reharsing, Indicating time frame for each activity and following up, Using timers.
-All activities are documented by
+Implementation

+Measures are taken to start and finish on time.
+Measures are taken to use time effectively, including:

+- A careful in-advance planning,

+- Reharsing,

+- Indicating time frame for each activity and following up,

+- Using timers.

+All activities are documented by observation notes, videos and photos.